rkpkr/tellMe/README.md

     `tellme.py hnews 10`  # Retrieves the top 10 headlines from Hacker News

+**fx** - Finds the value of target currency in base currency you specify.

+    `tellme.py fx usd nzd'  # Shows the value of USD in NZD

 **zones** - Displays the time in various time zones.

     `tellme.py zones`  # Shows time in a number of time zones